 Camp clubs and RV associations in the US can provide you with the means to meet with others who share the same interest in camps or mobile homes.

 Lake Shasta (California)

 Near the border with Oregon, in Northern California, Shasta Lake is the state’s largest reserve.
 Whether you enjoy boating, swimming, or hiking, Lake Shasta is the place to visit on your California RV trip.

 Lake Tahoe (California and Nevada)

 Not only does it offer all the outdoor activities you can think of, it’s also just splendid!
 The picturesque landscape marked by the pure blue water of Lake Tahoe, nestled among granite peaks filled with pines, will simply take your breath away.
-Plan to camp in Tahoe for a long time, and venture into a breathtaking landscape you will not forget.
+Check out the full list of things to do in Lake Tahoe, it’s endless!

 Lake Dillon (Colorado)

-Located 9,000 feet high in the Colorado Rockies, Lake Dillon is one of RV’s favorite camping sites, thanks to its easy access to great shopping, world class, in addition to being able to carry out an infinity of recreational activities.
+Located 9,000 feet high in the Colorado Rockies, Lake Dillon is one of RV’s favorite camping sites, thanks to its easy access to great shopping, world-class, in addition to being able to carry out an infinity of recreational activities.

 Do you like the lakes of central Texas?
 You’ll love it if you love open space, great boating opportunities, great fishing, camping sites, and the great blue skies over Texas!

 Lake of the Woods (Minnesota)